BLUE HARE MAGAZINE

 The cast includes Jonathan Rhys Meyers, Sam Neill, Henry Cavill, Henry Czerny, Natalie Dormer, Maria Doyle Kennedy, Nick Dunning, Jeremy Northam, James Frain, Peter O’Toole, and Max von Sydow.

+38 episodes over 4 seasons; IMBD score 8.1/10.
 The Tudors is available for streaming by Showtime subscribers; streaming or DVD on Amazon; and pay-per-episode on YouTube.
-IMBD score 8.1/10

 Wolf Hall

-The BBC News website added: “Mark Rylance’s eyes glistening with sadness and acuity produce a Bafta-winning performance by themselves… behind the steel the sadness in his eyes is almost unbearable to watch”.
+And the BBC : “Mark Rylance’s eyes glistening with sadness and acuity produce a Bafta-winning performance by themselves… behind the steel the sadness in his eyes is almost unbearable to watch”.

 Jonathan Pryce, Claire Foy, Damien Lewis (of Homeland fame), and a hundred others round out the cast.
 Most of the filming took place on location at some of the finest British medieval and Tudor houses and buildings from Gloucestershire to Kent.
 Watch this after churning through The Tudors to get a fresh, and darker, perspective on Henry VIII.

-Watch Wolf Hall on Amazon Prime or YouTube, and other venues.
-IMBD score 8.2/10
+One season; 6 episodes; IMBD score 8.2/10.
+Binge Watch Wolf Hall on Amazon Prime or YouTube, and others.

 Victoria